Introduction to Localization

 GuiBase2d/AutoLocalize|AutoLocalize property in Studio or set it to

 false within a script.

 Adding and Managing Translations

-When you’re ready to utilize translated content in your game, return to the localization portal’s main page and enable Use Translated Content.
+When you’re ready to utilize translated content in your game, return to the portal’s Settings section and enable Use Translated Content.

-Once enabled, you can test the translations directly within Roblox Studio:
+Once enabled, you can test the translations directly within Roblox Studio as outlined in

 From here, it’s recommended that you explore